Inferara/inference-language-spec/statements.md

 ### Description

 The `for` statement is used to perform a certain number of iterations in a loop.
 It is configured by an inlined range syntax.
-As boundaries can be used as either constants or identifiers.
+Both constants and expressions can be used as boundaries, but if such expressions depend on mutable variables, they are calculated only once, before entering cycle body for the first time.

 ### Examples